reflectoring/reflectoring.github.io/_posts/2021-07-18-complete-guide-to-cors.md

 ## Avoiding Security Vulnerabilities Caused by CORS Misconfiguration
 Here are some of the best practices we can use to implement CORS securely:

-1. In the application in the "Cross-Origin server", we can define a whitelist of specific domains that are allowed to access the "Cross-Origin server".
+1. In the application in the cross-origin server, we can define a whitelist of specific domains that are allowed to access the cross-origin server.
 When the request arrives, we should validate the `Origin` header against the whitelist to allow or deny access by populating appropriate values in the CORS response headers.
 2. Similarly, for the `Access-Control-Allow-Methods` header, we should specify exactly what methods are valid for the whitelisted domains to use.
 3. We should be validating all domains that need to access resources, and the methods other domains are allowed to use if their access request is granted.
 4. We should also use CORS scanners to detect security vulnerabilities caused by CORS misconfigurations.